 While many insurance companies have a benefit for bariatric surgery, if you are interested in paying out of pocket for your procedure, we have payment plans available.

-If you are considering weight loss surgery, your are invited to attend an informational seminar that takes place on the third Thursday of every month at Capital Medical Center.
+If you are considering weight loss surgery, you are invited to attend an informational seminar that takes place on the third Wednesday of every month at Capital Medical Center.

 Please call the General Surgery Clinic at 360-596-4880 to reserve your seat at this free event.